Refer: OWasp A03:2021

 The result suggest all the input in the page aren’t injectable.

-[12:28:49] [WARNING] heuristic (basic) test shows that POST parameter ‘username’ might not be injectable
+[12:28:49] [WARNING] heuristic (basic) test shows that POST parameter ‘username’ might not be injectable [12:29:06] [WARNING] POST parameter ‘username’ does not seem to be injectable

 [12:29:06] [WARNING] heuristic (basic) test shows that POST parameter ‘password’ might not be injectable